voidauth/voidauth/README.md

   <img src="https://raw.githubusercontent.com/voidauth/voidauth/refs/heads/main/docs/login_portal.png" width="200">
 </p>

-## Features
+## What is VoidAuth
+VoidAuth is an open-source authentication platform designed to simplify user management and securing access.

+Key Features:

-* User Management
+- 🙋‍♂️ User Management
-* OIDC Provider
+- 🌐 OpenID Connect (OIDC) Provider
-* Proxy ForwardAuth Domains
+- 🔀 Proxy ForwardAuth Domains
-* Invitations
+- 📧 User Registration and Invitations
-* Passkey Support
+- 🔑 Passkey Support
-* Password Reset with Email Address Verification
+- 🔐 Secure Password Reset with Email Verification
-* Custom Branding and CSS
+- 🎨 Custom Branding Options

+### Why Choose VoidAuth?

-VoidAuth is accessed through an easy to use web interface that makes user sign-in and domain management simple.
-The web app also has a configurable app title, logo, and theme color so you can make your sign-in page match your brand.
+- Simplicity.
+An intuitive web interface makes user sign-in and domain management a breeze.
+- Flexibility.
+Easily customize your login page with your own logo, app title, and theme colors.
+- Modern Authentication.
+Support for cutting-edge authentication methods like passkeys.
+- Self-Hosted.
+Take complete control of your authentication.

 ## Getting Started

-Please see the [wiki](https://github.com/voidauth/voidauth/wiki/Getting-Started) for documentation, a quick start docker compose.yml might look like this:
+Getting started with VoidAuth is straightforward.
+With just a few lines of Docker Compose you can have a powerful SSO solution up and running.
 ``` yaml
 services:
   # ---------------------------------